Decode Age

 As you age, you might observe a decline in the health of your joints, accompanied by pain, stiffness, swelling, and diminished joint mobility—classic indicators of arthritis.

-The Arthritis Foundation reports that arthritis ranks among the most widespread chronic diseases globally, impacting more than 350 million individuals.
+The Foundation reports that arthritis ranks among the most widespread chronic diseases globally, impacting more than 350 million individuals.
 While arthritis can manifest at any age, it is notably prevalent among adults aged 65 and older.
 Despite this, it's essential to recognise that arthritis is not an inherent aspect of the ageing process.
 Taking proactive measures can significantly diminish your risk of developing this condition.

 As we age, the natural loss of water content in our cartilage makes it more susceptible to damage, leading to breakdown and causing bones in our joints to rub against each other.
 This wear and tear can ultimately result in osteoarthritis.
 Additionally, ageing weakens the immune system, making it harder for our bodies to combat diseases such as rheumatoid arthritis.